michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 11. And when the Pharishee saw (it), they say to his disciples, Why doth your master eat with tribute-takers and sinners?

-12. But Jeshu, when he heard (it), said to them, The healthful have no need for the physician, but they who are diseased.Grievously affected.
+12. But Jeshu, when he heard (it), said to them, The healthful have no need for the physician, but they who are diseased.

 13. Go, learn what that is:-" I require mercy, and not sacrifice; " for I am not come to call the righteous, but the sinners.